 Jamaicans are strong and determined people, if they are ambitious and get a break, they will not waste it.
 They will reach for the stars and touch them.

 Jamaicans are very family orientated and this strongly includes the extended family members.
 Most Kingstonians originate from a parish outside Kingston - loosely referred to as “country”

-In Kingston it’s not “which parish are you from” it’s “which country” - as anywhere outside Kingston is considered “a country”.
+In Kingston it’s not “which parish are you from” it’s “which country” - as anywhere outside Kingston is considered “country”.
 It took me a while to get used to this when I first came back to Jamaica.

-Often the relatives in the country raises the child while parents are working elsewhere.
+Often the relatives in the country raise the child while parent/s are working elsewhere.
 Extended families are very much involved with the immediate families in Jamaica and an important part of Jamaican culture...
 I know…I was raised by my grandparents in the country during my formative years – the best years of my childhood!